LucaIaco/TabBarView/README.md

 ### TabBarView.Item

-This is the single data model unit which is given to the `TabBarView` in order to display is internal view.
+This is the single data model unit which is given to the `TabBarView` in order to display his internal view.
 See the usage below:

 ```swift
 /// My Sample SwiftUI view conforming to `TabBarViewItemProtocol`